 In a bit of a surprise, Disney Plus added the first season of Runaways, a Marvel superhero show that is also streamed on Hulu.
 It’s is based on the acclaimed comic of the same name which combines superhero action with adolescent angst.
 Six teenagers learn they each have superpowers, but this is not a cause for celebration, as they also learn their parents are part of a secret supervillain group called The Pride.

 As you might expect, these kids decide to fight their parents rather than join them, all while trying to figure out the normal teenage issues of love, acceptance, and more.
-Once you finish this show’s first season on Disney Plus, you can catch the season on Hulu.
-A third season is due on Hulu in 2020.
+You can watch all three seasons on Disney Plus.

 Lizzie McGuire was one of the first real live-action TV show hits for the Disney Channel network.
 Hilary Duff played the title character as a typical 13-year-old girl who is trying to navigate life in school.
 The show also used an animated version of Lizzie who helped to explain some of the character’s inner thoughts.
 The show ended up being a funny, down to earth look at growing up.
 It also set some of the formulas for future Disney Channel shows like Hannah Montana, The Wizards of Waverly Place, and more.

 You can also check out The Lizzie McGuire Movie on Disney Plus.
-Also, the service will debut a Lizzie McGuire reboot series sometime in 2020, with Hilary Duff returning to play a 30-something version of the character.
+Also, the service will debut a Lizzie McGuire reboot series sometime in the future.
+It will feature Hilary Duff returning to play a 30-something version of the character.

 After the poorly received Star Wars prequel trilogy was completed, fans of the movie series got an unexpected surprise in 2008.
 Star Wars: The Clone Wars was made originally for kids, but it grew into a very complex look at the Star Wars universe.
 We got introduced to new characters.
 We also got reintroduced to some older characters, particularly Darth Maul, in new incarnations.
 The final result was that this “kids show” turned out to be far better than the prequel films that spawned it.

+You can watch all of the episodes, including the ones from the just-completed 7th season, on the service.
 Be sure to check out the Star Wars: The Clone Wars feature film on Disney Plus as well.
-Plus, get ready for the final episodes of this series to drop on Disney Plus in February 2020.

 Disney acquired the rights to this series when it bought Marvel.
 This X-Men series was shown first on Fox in its original run.
 Like another show on Fox, Batman: The Animated Series, this show took itself very seriously.
 It adopted many of the great storylines from the original X-Men comics and offered serialized storylines as well.
 The success of X-Men on Fox was likely a reason why the first X-Men live-action feature film was finally given the green light a few years later.
 It’s not a stretch to say that X-Men paved the way for the current superhero boom in films and TV.

-The visuals are stunning as well, and make this show look like it could have been filmed when Star Wars: A New Hope was made back in 1977.
-It’s too early to give this show a full grade review, but we like what we see in The Mandalorian so far.
+The visuals are stunning as well and make this show look like it could have been filmed when Star Wars: A New Hope was made back in 1977.

 A look at the Disney Plus TV shows of the future

-In addition, Marvel Studios has seven live-action Disney Plus TV shows it is developing for 2020 and 2021.
-They will all tie into the lineup of Marvel Studios movies that are being produced in the next two years as well.
-Some will feature characters that were introduced in the movies, like The Falcon and The Winter Soldier, Loki, Hawkeye, and WandaVision.
+In addition, Marvel Studios has lots of live-action Disney Plus TV shows it is developing for 2021 and beyond.
+They will all tie into the lineup of Marvel Studios movies that are being produced in the next several years as well.
+Some will feature characters that were introduced in the movies, like The Falcon and The Winter Soldier, Loki and Hawkeye.
 Others will introduce new Marvel characters to the MCU, like Moon Knight, She-Hulk, and Ms. Marvel.